MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cprogressctrl-class.md

 ### <a name="remarks"></a>Note

-L'incremento di passaggio è l'impostazione di `CProgressCtrl::SetStep` funzione membro.
+L'incremento del passaggio viene impostato dalla `CProgressCtrl::SetStep` funzione membro.

 ### <a name="example"></a>Esempio